nf-core/website/markdown/events/2022/hackathon-october-2022.md

 - If there is a publicly available record (e.g. mailing list record, a screenshot - please attach if so).
 - Any additional helpful information.

-After you file a report, uur safety officer, Renuka Kudva, will contact you to follow up on your report.

 ### Who will read and handle reports?